DFE-Digital/get-into-teaching-app/app/views/content/blog/application-tips-from-a-teacher-training-provider.md

 ## Responses

 The good news is that as soon as you press the Submit button on your application then it will appear in your chosen providers’ inbox.
-Please do not expect an instant response, particularly if you are applying for School Direct places, as the lead school who handles the application process on behalf of a partnership may have to contact your chosen school and wait for them to consider your application and set up an interview.
-This can take some time to organise, particularly when some schools have two-week timetables.

 Please be patient and do attend all of your interviews, if you have been offered them, before making any final decisions.
-You never know – your first choice of school may not be your best choice and one of your other choices may prove to be a better fit for you.
+You never know – your first choice may not be your best choice and one of your other choices may prove to be a better fit for you.

 ## About the author